Michael Keaton

 Michael Keaton and Courteney Cox

-The actor also had affairs with actress Michelle Pfeiffer and model Odessa Lynn.
+The actor also had relationships with actress Michelle Pfeiffer and model Odessa Lynn.

 Michael Keaton Now

-According to Michael, he is now only working on projects that interest him and he can afford not to chase money.
+According to Michael, he's now only working on projects that interest him—he can afford not to chase money.
 Fame, as such, has never really tempted him.

-In the summer of 2023, the actor once again delighted fans in the superhero guise of Batman in the action-adventure "The Flash", and in the fall, Keaton emerged as the director and lead actor in the thriller "The Protege".
+In the summer of 2023, the actor once again delighted fans in the superhero guise of Batman in the action-adventure "The Flash", and in the fall, Keaton took on directing and starring duties in the thriller "The Protege".
 The premiere took place at the film festival in Toronto, Canada and was well received by the audience.

 Michael Keaton in the movie "Flash"